PerformanC/FrequenC/docs/API.md

 > [!WARNING]
 > All endpoints, except `/version`, are prefixed with `/v1` and may change between versions.

+> [!WARNING]
+> We reserve the right of breaking changes without major version bumps if they are said to be necessary in this documentation.

+> [!WARNING]
+> This is a beta version of the API.

 ## Information about server

 The HTTP parser of FrequenC is implemented by The PeformanC Organization, and is used by FrequenC to parse HTTP requests.
 Through it, we added limitations to the HTTP server, and more strictness to the HTTP parser.